HL7/VhDir/README.md

 ### Local continuous builds

-In the build there is a batch file that performs the complete build `build.bat`.
+These are tow batch files that perform the complete build:

+1. `build.bat`  (Windows)

   Inside it has:
   > "C:\ProgramData\Oracle\Java\javapath\java.exe" -Xmx1024m -jar "C:\git\org.hl7.fhir.igpublisher.jar" -ig ig.json

   To keep the build running continually so that it only updates the files that you're changing, include the -watch option this is done in the new batch file `build-watch.bat`

+1.  `pub3.sh` (iOS)

+  1. update the paths in the variables path1, path2, path3:

+  1. run bash file `pub3.sh`  with optional arguments:
+     1. `-s [directory name of source folder]` (omit if in root)
+     1. `-t` run without terminology server
+     1. `-o` run with version of the ig-publisher named in path2
+     1. -d create the definitions files from the content in source  ( see https://github.com/Healthedata1/FHIR-IGPub-filebuilder
+       )

+  1.  updates to pages will trigger ig-publisher to rebuild

 For more details on the IG Publisher refer to the documentation that can be found here: http://wiki.hl7.org/index.php?title=IG_Publisher_Documentation